How to apply for an IMPRS-gBGC PhD position

 - in English

-- you will be interviewed by project advisor(s) and members of the IMPRS steering committee,
+- you will be interviewed by the project advisors and a member of the IMPRS steering committee,

 - about 45 min.

 - room for your questions

-- you will have a chance to talk perspective colleagues, see the facilities you might work with and get to know Jena.
+- you will have a chance to talk perspective colleagues and see the facilities you might work with

 You will be informed about the final decision about two weeks after the event.

 Successful candidates will be offered a comprehensive mentoring program in a highly communicative scientific environment and PhD funding for three years*.

 * unless they already have started their PhD project and specifically apply for associated membership